 Patriarchal conventions are subverted by use of strategies of embodiment associated with feminist modes of production.
 These include tactile engagement with the medium; blurring of boundaries between figure and ground; indeterminacy between surface and depth; fragmentation; layering; formlessness; repetition and dispersal.
-They are combined with use of materials historically associated with femininity (such as ribbons and lace) and excessive detail and decoration.
+They are combined with use of materials historically associated with femininity and excessive detail as well as decoration.

 Definitive, singular, stable or totalising readings of the work are discouraged by foregrounding qualities of open-endedness, fluidity, heterogeneity and excess.
-The smooth surfaces of illusionistically painted Dutch still-life objects are built up to three-dimensions using a profusion of actual natural objects (crayfish shells; dried fruit skins); plastic imitations of these (fruit, flowers, fish); actual objects (mirrors, boxes) and simulacra (self-constructed replicas) that ‘spill’ out of the pictorial frame into the viewer’s bodily space.
-Such violation of spatial boundaries may encourage a partial, fragmented form of looking or intimate, bodily engagement with the work.
-In their assertion of abjection, the paintings traverse boundaries between attraction and repulsion; possibly inducing conflicting responses of fascination and disgust.
+The smooth surfaces of illusionistically painted Dutch still-life objects are built up to three-dimensions using a profusion of actual natural objects; plastic imitations of these; actual objects and simulacra that ‘spill’ out of the pictorial frame into the viewer’s bodily space.
+Such violation of spatial boundaries encourages a partial, fragmented form of looking or intimate, bodily engagement with the work.
+In their assertion of abjection, the paintings traverse boundaries between attraction and repulsion; fascination and disgust.